-Among the many crises that have impacted employees’ well-being over the past two years, the pandemic has taken a terrible toll on employees.
-Many have experienced illness and loss among family or friends, navigated periods of physical and social isolation, been challenged by hybrid or remote work, and juggled increasingly complex caregiver responsibilities for children who were sent home from school for several months.
+Several crises have impacted employees’ well-being in recent years, from the pandemic to financial hardships to social unrest.
+Many have experienced illness and loss among family or friends, navigated periods of physical and social isolation, been challenged by hybrid or remote work, experienced layoffs, and juggled increasingly complex caregiver responsibilities for children who were sent home from school for several months.

-The environment is still in a state of flux as states continue to battle COVID and protect community health.
-But even when the threat of infection subsides, the many impacts of COVID-19 will still be felt for years to come — including its effects on mental health.
+The environment today is still in a state of flux.
+But even as these events move farther into the past, their many impacts will still be felt for years to come — including their effects on mental health.

 According to a Calm for Business survey, 40% of workers say their employers haven’t done enough to address mental health.
 There is also evidence that alcohol and substance misuse is on the rise.